About this listing

 Beds are all made up and towels are in the bathroom.
 Soap and shampoo provided.

 Our community loves where we live!
-Mt Wellington, Kunanyi , and all that it offers:: bushwalking; bike riding,; fresh air; views and good rain fall.
+Mt Wellington, kunanyi , and all that it offers: bushwalking; bike riding,; fresh air; views and good rainfall.
 And did I mention the wildlife?
 Of an evening you will always spot a wallaby or pademelon or two.
 Take care when driving at night, the animals seem to like the roads and are not as quick as the cars!
-They make you smile.

 Gardens and trees flourish here.

-South Hobart is an historic area: the oldest brewery is situated on the rivulet as is the Female Factory ( workhouse for female convicts) South Hobart has a busy little shopping centre with Ginger Brown coffee shop being the most popular, a bulk food shop which provides great dried goods: seeds, nuts fruit and grains and naturopathic advice, and great muesli of course.
-A butcher, post office and ‘The Salad Bowl" great place for veges etc.
+South Hobart is an historic area: the oldest brewery is situated on the rivulet as is the Female Factory ( workhouse for female convicts) South Hobart has a busy little shopping centre with Ginger Brown coffee shop being the most popular, a bulk food (Live Life) shop which provides great dried goods: seeds, nuts fruit and grains and naturopathic advice, and great muesli of course.
+A butcher, post office and ‘The Salad Bowl" great place for veges and deli items etc.

 The top level of the house is all yours while you are here.
-Explore the backyard, courtyards and gazebo.
-Pick some mint, basil, bay leaves from the garden when in season, or a lemon if its ripe.
+Explore the backyard, courtyard and gazebo.
+Pick some mint, basil ( in season) bay leaves from the garden or a lemon if its ripe.

 The entrance is via the back door.
 Please be aware that the drive is little steep and there are stairs on the property.
-(Be careful going up the stairs to the garden and the gazebo.
-Those steps require care).
-The flat under the house and the tumbly little studio at the side will be my domain while you're here.
+(Be careful going up the stairs to the garden and the gazebo. ).
+The flat under the house and the little studio at the side will be my domain while you're here.
 And I will feed the chooks (2 hens).

 Rosie my very old yet sprightly field spaniel will stay in the flat and side garden while you are here.